MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-initial-layout.md

 * **Visual name**: Helps to identify the visual.
 * **Appearance status**: Indicates the appearance status of the visual - visible or hidden.
 This indicator changes depending on the appearance status of the visual in the current state of the web report view.
 The appearance indicator is useful when working with bookmarks.
-* **Filter by appearance status**: You can filter the visuals according to appearance status to make it easier to find the visual you are looking.
+* **Filter by appearance status**: You can filter the visuals according to appearance status to make it easier to find the visual you're looking for.
 * **Remove all visuals from canvas**: Removes all visuals from the canvas.
 Removing visuals from the canvas does not remove them from the Page visuals pane.
 They remain available for you to use.

 ## Lay out visuals on the canvas